4: Mendelian Genetics

 Drag one of the choices below:

-Click to show Monohybrid Cross Genotype-Phenotype Matching example problem
+Click to show Matching Monohybrid Cross Genotypes to Phenotypes example problem

 Match each of the following parental genotypes in monohybrid crosses with their corresponding descriptions of the progeny.